How Does Unpermitted Work Affect Home Value?

 How do unpermitted renovations impact title insurance or an appraisal?

-Unpermitted work can make title insurance claims tricky and could lower your property’s appraisal value.
-This might make it harder for buyers to get loans, so it’s important to handle these issues before selling.
+Unpermitted work can complicate title insurance claims and lower your property’s appraisal value.
+This might make it harder for buyers to get loans, so handling these issues before selling is important.

 What are the tax implications of having unpermitted work on a Texas property?

 Unpermitted work can lead to a tax reappraisal, which might raise your property taxes.
-Not telling buyers about these issues when selling might lead to legal problems, including lawsuits.
+When selling, not telling buyers about these issues might lead to legal problems, including lawsuits.

 What are my options if my property has unpermitted work and needs repairs?

-You can fix the problems yourself, work out repair terms with the buyer, or sell the house as-is to an investor.
-Your choice depends on your budget, how fast you need to sell, and the market.
+You can fix the problems yourself, negotiate repair terms with the buyer, or sell the house to an investor.
+Your choice depends on your budget, the time you need to sell, and the market.

 Can an investor buy my Texas property with a sunroom or patio cover added without permits?